Anchor CMS Blogging Platform (Review)

-Publishing online is as easy as pie, anyone can do it, even without paying a cent, thanks to numerous CMS (Content Management System) that are available for FREE, I’m sure you are already familiar with WordPress, Joomla, and Drupal.
-These are currently the most popular CMS that are equipped with a set of powerful features.
+Publishing online is easy.
+Almost anyone can do it, even without paying a cent, thanks to numerous CMS that are available for FREE, I’m sure you are already familiar with WordPress, Joomla, and Drupal.
+These are currently the most popular CMS that is equipped with a set of powerful features.

 The installation process is made simple, but your server needs to at least support PHP 5.3.6+ and MySQL 5.2+ to run AnchorCMS.
 If you are unsure, you can contact your hosting provider support for more information.

 Related: How to Upgrade PHP to Latest Version.